fogarty-ben/maine-cd2-2018/README.md

-To-do: implement tie-breaker (not necessary for this specific election but good practice); check documentation; code review
+To-do: implement tie-breaker (not necessary for this specific election but good practice); sorted series; check documentation; code review

-Ideas for future implementation: downloading this data and converting to csv with a script; showing transfer of votes between candidates
+Ideas for future implementation: downloading this data and converting to csv with a script; showing transfer of votes between candidates; track exhausted and/or invalid votes